ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 ### 5.4 Integrating Legacy Code via `'lang'` Blocks and `.tsltype` Wrappers

-TSL does not require rewriting the world.
+Arxil does not require rewriting the world.
 Instead, it provides a structured pathway to integrate legacy components:

 1. **Wrap external types** in `.tsltype` files, specifying size, layout, and available operations:
    ```tsltype